TaylorOD/taylorod.github.io/README.txt

 ---

-There is a jekyll blog compentent to this website which is hosted at taylordorsett.com
+There is a jekyll blog competent to this website which is hosted at taylordorsett.com

 ---